An average bias frame of a set of bias frames.

 On input, a list of bias frames is expected.

 On output, a single file representing of the mean bias frame is created.
+The file has STDERR extension with standard errors.
 Masked values (if parameter -bitmask is presented) are set to the frame mean.

 Also see Common options A temperature and exposure time parameteres are set via Environment variables.